 After a series of army bases and volleys of infidelities in both directions, Doreen’s parents had divorced when she was twelve.
 Her father signed on for duty in Thailand and she ended up sharing a two-bedroom apartment with her mother and Kenny, the younger of her two older brothers.
 Her few friends from junior high were assigned to a nearby high school while Doreen and her brother, snagged in a narrow spike of political boundary thrust into their low-rent neighborhood, were bussed to a preppy school in the Palos Verde hills.
-Doreen didn’t know anyone at Golden Hills High and felt completely out of place—wrong clothes, wrong hair, and no boyfriend.
+Doreen didn’t know anyone at Golden Hills High and felt completely out of place—wrong clothes, wrong hair, no boyfriend.
 She was desperate for friends, but ones who had nothing to do with her lowlife brother Kenny.
 She already saw too much of him and his drugged-out accomplices.

 Cheerleading never entered Doreen’s thoughts until freshman year, when she was chosen by a popular junior named Becky to be her sidekick.
 Such an honor for a lowly scrub could not be refused.
 Cheerleading was assumed to be part of the job.
 In exchange for a peer group, dance lessons, parties, and rides to The Strip on the weekends, Doreen became a cheerleader and played the foil Becky needed.
 It was more than she could have hoped for.
 Even by her family, Doreen had never been considered cute.
 At thirteen her long face had not yet broadened and softened into the features that would make her a beautiful woman.
 Her mother told her cheerleading would help her gain confidence in her body and cultivate some poise, but Doreen knew her mom would be happy to have her away from the apartment afternoons and evenings so she could pursue the full-time job of finding a new husband.
 Doreen, at five feet eleven inches and growing, was just hoping to find a tall boyfriend.

 By the time she became aware of the thick layers of phoniness in the clique culture of the school, Doreen was stuck in a web of unsatisfying relationships that were nonetheless the only ones she had.
 She took comfort in believing that she wasn’t as shallow as those around her.
 After all, she was serious about her work—even cheerleading.
 She enjoyed the hard work of the dance routines, and she was becoming an excellent dancer.
-But every day she felt the pain of having to fund her emotional credits with the same deflated currencies used by her peers: half truths and denial, fair weather loyalties, gossip and backstabbing.
+But every day she felt the pain of having to fund her emotional credits with the same deflated currencies used by her peers: half-truths and denial, fair-weather loyalties, gossip and backstabbing.

 The first time Norton Welty heard Doreen’s big contralto, a wedge of fermenting ambition ripened in the frustrated opera singer.
 Ever since he’d given up the struggle to succeed as a performer and accepted a teaching job, Norton had hoped to find his greatness through a student.
-When Doreen auditioned for his choir at the beginning of ninth grade she looked to him like any other young girl—unusually tall perhaps but just a gangly kid.
+When Doreen auditioned for his choir at the beginning of ninth grade she looked to him like any other young girl—unusually tall perhaps, but just a gangly kid.

 “Why is a basketball player like you auditioning for my choir?”

 Mr. Welty groomed Doreen to be his featured soloist.
 Golden Hill’s a cappella choir would become her backup singers.
 By junior year Becky was gone and Doreen was being treated like a star athlete.
 She quit cheerleading, but Mr. Welty insisted that she continue taking dance classes—even offering to help her mother pay for them.
 She received music lessons and academic tutoring that her mother could never have afforded.
 Missing homework was mysteriously excused.
 Deadlines became flexible.
 Her teachers seemed to grade her on a different scale.
-She maintained A’s and B’s, while doing less and less actual schoolwork.
+She maintained A’s and B’s, while doing less and less regular schoolwork.

 Doreen’s life began to revolve around Mr. Welty.
 He drove her to madrigal choir before school and to performances at night.
 Charging nothing, he gave Doreen all the coaching and extra practice she needed to perform the demanding music he selected.
 Doreen was flattered.
 He urged her to strive for the aesthetic experience.
 She was entranced.
 Ours is a special, once-in-a-lifetime relationship.
 She was in love.
 Exactly at what point Mr. Welty’s close attention became physically intimate, Doreen could hardly tell—she had been deeply penetrated emotionally long before.